Two-year-old girl hit by stray bullet in Johnson County

-JOHNSON COUNTY, Tenn. — A two-year-old is fighting for her life, after being hit in the head by a stay bullet in Johnson County.
+JOHNSON COUNTY, Tenn (WCYB)-- A two-year-old is fighting for her life, after being hit in the head by a stray bullet in Johnson County.

-On Friday Mar.
-15, two-year-old Ariel Salaices was in the backyard playing with her brother, when a bullet hit her in the head.
+On Friday, March 15, Ariel Salices was in the backyard playing with her brother when a bullet hit her in the head, WCYB reports.

-Her mother Christina Salaices said she fell off the slide, walked to the porch and then collapsed.
+Her mother Christina Salices said she fell off the slide, walked to the porch, and then collapsed.

-Christina says that's where her husband saw her and cradled her in his arms, applying pressure to her head.

 Christina said they are fighting for gun safety.